fosteeco/React-contact-app-udemy-project/dev-journal.md

 ## 62. Alert Context, State & Component

 Alert context, state, component, and reducer implemented.
 Form validation can be done through the markup or one of our alerts.
 I think I prefer the minLength attribute in the markup.
 Writing more code seems unnecessary.

+## 63

+Had an issue wher axios wasn't sending the request to the correct url.